Necrodius/ingen-parking/README.md

 ## 🚀 Deployment Notes

-- You can deploy this project on platforms like **Render**, **Heroku**, or **Vercel** with Docker support.
+- I have deployed this project on **Render** using a `render.yaml` blueprint file.
-- Make sure to configure your production `.env` files with the correct database and secret keys.
+-
-- Use a reverse proxy (e.g., NGINX) to serve the React frontend and route API requests.
+- Make sure to configure your production `.env` files when using a different platform.

 ---